Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 * The interface part of TUI, there's actually a way to interact with it while it's running
 * Fully featured file saving/loading, with an export to CSV for interoperability

-And even though I've now moved several times I've never gone back to Virgin Media and my latency has never been better, here's a 200,000 sample spanning 6 months showing that my average ping in my current abode is 10.5ms with a standard deviation of 8.59ms.
+And even though I've now moved several times, I've never gone back to Virgin Media and my latency has never been better.
+Here's a 200,000 sample spanning 6 months showing that my average ping in my current abode is 10.5ms with a standard deviation of 8.59ms.
 Pretty sweet.

 ![A busy graph with many red lines showing dropped packets, but lots of large white blocks near the minimum y-axis](./images/200k-pings.png)